 Quick Case Study: B2B vs B2C Marketing

-Let’s try to understand the difference between B2B and B2C marketing using this case study:
+Let’s try to understand the difference between B2B vs B2C marketing using this case study:

 If the buyer intends to buy an outfit for personal use or if ordering for a stock of uniform for their organization's staff.